-First, the title does not define the scope of the measure - rather than fully informing voters of the offices covered, it refers instead on "certain elected state, district, and county offices."
+First, the title does not define the scope of the measure - rather than fully informing voters of the offices covered, it refers instead on "certain state offices."
 Because the measure radically changes voting systems for the offices it encompasses, it is misleading to fail to inform Colorado voters of exactly what offices are covered by the new measure.